Kampot and Kep | Off the Beaten Track in Cambodia

 Riverside and Beachside Walks

 Kampot’s a sleepy town, known for its quiet setting alongside the Praek Teuk Chhu River and a riverside walk is a relaxing way to while away an hour or two.
 Time it for dusk and you may be treated to a stunning sunset over the river and surrounding hills.
-This is also the best time for people watching as many locals also go for an evening stroll, speed walk, or jog.
+This is also the best time for people-watching as many locals also go for an evening stroll, speed walk, or jog.

-Despite not being the nicest beach ever, Kep Beach is very popular with locals.
-Again a walk along it is a great way to see and join local and holidaying Cambodians enjoying their spare time.
-A word of warning, if you visit during or either side of a public holiday, such as Water Festival like we did expect it to be heaving and full of rubbish.
-Not a particularly enjoyable experience, but when we returned the next day and it had been cleaned up.
+A word of warning, if you visit during or on either side of a public holiday, such as the Water Festival or Khmer New Year, as we did, expect it to be heaving and full of rubbish.
+Not a particularly enjoyable experience, but when we returned the next day it had all been cleaned up.
 It was peaceful and quiet and could have been mistaken for a completely different place.

 Countryside Tuk Tuk Tour